seinecle/blog/_posts/2025-12-23-ai-productivity-race.md

 The story above shows that:

 1. paradoxically, progress in AI can cause a temporary decrease in productivity because of the retooling it invites to do.
 Switching costs of all sorts are incurred and production has to slow or stop to make time for the exploration of these new tools.
 Discovery process, learning of the UI, evaluation...
 2. retooling has strong bandwagon effects.
-New tools are not just about a "better or lower performance": they open new opportunities and have specific limits which invite to rethink the material (in this case; code base) that is worked on by the tool.
+New tools are not just about a "better or lower performance": they open new opportunities and have specific limits which invite to rethink the material that is worked on by the tool, and even aspects of the general environment where we are operating.
 3. **it is not just a story about coding.
 The same is happening in visual creation, for example.
 Look at this list of [100+ tools for AI assisted visual creation](https://nocodefunctions.com/blog/list-of-ai-apps-for-visual-creation/) I maintain: it would be foolish to think that the potential of these tools is simply measurable in terms of "is the result better or worse, is productivity higher or lower?"
 Workflows, aesthetics, domains of expression, cost models, team work, skillsets, pace of production, ... in a word, the entire domain and industry is turned upside down.**

 ## What to make of it?